 - We train talented young performers for life success.
 The body, heart, mind, and soul are inseparably connected.
 Through healthy voice technique, invigorating movement, passionate acting, and positive life attitudes, we prepare a generation of young people to know who they are and to know how to use their talents for good.

 - Music is the most powerful and influential medium of all the arts and requires responsibility and accountability.
-Music anchors the brain to memories and emotions and places and attitudes of the past, long into the sunset years of our lives.
+Music anchors the brain to memories and emotions and places and feelings from the past, long into the sunset years of our lives.
 Wholesome and positive music can change lives for good.
 It has been known to lift people from depression.
 It inspires hope and courage, regardless the challenges encountered.
 We are teaching young musicians to use this power carefully, because it can also be a force for negative in the world.

 - SOS teaches true self-worth and success.
 Self-worth and success are not achieved by looking inward or by self-aggrandizement.
 They also aren’t defined by what others say, as promoted in the entertainment industry today.
 True self-worth, success and confidence come from hard work, dedication, sacrifice and a service orientation.
 It’s a sincere desire to serve others and to uplift them.
 Great reward comes from thinking of others first.
 We provide opportunities for students to share their talents through singing, movement and acting.
 They will uplift, inspire and encourage others and themselves to be and to become their best selves in their relationships throughout life.
 In this narcissistic society, the world is craving this kind of artistic servant leadership.